inflowencer/pyaoa/README.md

-# Angle-of-Attack Analysis
+# pyaoa - Automatic Angle-of-Attack Analysis

-Automatic pre- and postprocessing of external aerodynamic simulations at different angles-of-attack $\alpha$.
+Automatic pre- and postprocessing of external aerodynamic simulations of arbitrary numbers of objects to analyze at different angles-of-attack $\alpha$.

+## Installation

+## Examples

+## User Guide